Refunds, Amendments and Cancellations

 Flexible (Refundable) Tickets

-If your train was cancelled and your tickets were unused
+If the operator cancelled your train and the tickets were unused

 When selling tickets, we obtain train times from the National Reservation System.
-If you are told the train had been cancelled before you purchased your ticket, this is because the Train Operating Company hadn't updated the National Reservation System.
-As such it is their duty to provide you with a refund.
+If you are told that the operator had cancelled the train before you purchased your ticket, this is because the Train Operating Company hadn't updated the National Reservation System.
+As such, they must provide you with a refund.

 If your train was delayed, or you still used your tickets when a train was cancelled

 If you need to cancel due to medical reasons

 While advance tickets are typically non-refundable, we may be able to issue a refund if you were unable to travel on medical grounds.
-In such a case a copy of any reasonable evidence, such as a letter from your doctor.
+To obtain a refund, you will need to provide reasonable evidence, such as a letter from your doctor.
 A £10 admin fee will be charged and split ticket saving fees deducted from the refund.

-You will not be able to get a refund on these tickets, however, you can cancel the Tickets and rebook for a different date or time.
+You will not be able to get a refund on these tickets, however, you can cancel the tickets and rebook for a different date or time.
 A £10 admin fee will be charged and split ticket saving fees deducted from the refund.

 Unlike some other companies that charge a £10 cancellation fee per ticket, with us, the admin fee of £10 will only be charged per booking reference, no matter how many tickets you’re actually getting refunded.